mwhamgenomics/PySplit/Readme.md

         'Halo 1 Easy': 'Halo 1 Legendary'
         'Halo 1 Normal': 'Halo 1 Easy'

-- Unified config/command line arguments
-    - everything apart from the run category should be configurable via either the config file or cmd args
-    - cmd args should take precedence, if present
 - More command line tools for looking at past runs
     - best run, avg run, best possible run
 - Gold splits